 The Fair Housing Act has an exception for “senior housing” intended for people 55 and over.
 Properties that wish to operate as “senior housing” under the exemption must show that at least 80 percent of their units will have at least one occupant who is 55 or over.
 The housing must publish and abide by policies that show the intent to operate at housing for persons 55 and over, and the facility must comply with regulations about verifying resident’s age.

+Another thing to leave off your list of apartment application questions are questions relating to sexual orientation.
 Many states and cities have laws prohibiting discrimination based on sexual orientation or gender identity.
 Even if the state doesn’t have this protection, there’s no legitimate argument that a person’s sexual orientation poses any sort of threat to other tenants or their property.
 Don’t go there.

 “Do you have a service animal?”
 This question reveals a possible intent to discriminate based on disability.
 A service animal is not a pet.
 Tenants may be asked to provide documentation that the service animal is trained or certified, or for a letter from a doctor stating that the animal is necessary to assist the tenant.
 But landlords cannot inquire into the nature of a tenant’s disability or medical conditions.